-It seems whenever you need a certain type of battery at home, it's always the one you are out of.
-When you run to the store you find a lot of choices and different prices.
+It seems whenever you need a certain type of battery at home, it's always the one you're out of.
+When you run to the store, you find a lot of choices and different prices.

 But before you buy any batteries, you need to know a few things.
 First, there are two types of batteries: alkaline and lithium.
 More to the point, not all batteries are a good value.
 Does paying more mean you'll get a better, longer lasting battery?

-No, not according to Consumer Reports.
+No, not according to tests from Consumer Reports.
 They tested 15 brands of AA batteries, including Amazon-branded batteries and Costco's Kirkland batteries, to see which ones came out on top in the past.

-The prestigious magazine found that some lower cost batteries are just as good or nearly as good as the most expensive brands.
+The prestigious magazine found previously that some lower-cost batteries are just as good or nearly as good as the most expensive brands.
 In fact, you'll be shocked by how you don't need to break the bank for high-quality batteries that will keep your Christmas presents humming for weeks or months.

-Note: Consumer Reports tested batteries in two ways: They used the batteries until they died in toys for one hour a day and in flashlights for four minutes every eight hours.
+Note: Consumer Reports previously tested batteries in two ways: They used the batteries until they died in toys for one hour a day and in flashlights for four minutes every eight hours.
 They no longer test batteries, however, but their findings still hold true – you can get some great batteries without having to break the bank, depending on which brand you use.

 Alkaline vs. Lithium

 First things first.
 You've probably noticed that generally speaking, lithium batteries are expensive.